 Grants are generally made as single payments between £2,500 and £25,000.
 A follow-up report is expected within 10 months of payment from any applicant in receipt of an award of £20,000 or more.

 In some cases, larger grants are awarded in instalments, payable over a period of years, usually on the condition that satisfactory progress reports are submitted at regular intervals.

 - core costs

 Very few restrictions are imposed on the purpose for which a grant may be used.
 However, the Trust does not fund expeditions or projects that promote religion.
-A list of recent grants made is available in the most recent Trust’s accounts on the Charity Commission website.
+A list of recent grants made can be found here.